 Frank tilts the squeeze chute during branding days

-After earning a B.A.
-Degree in Radio-Television-Film from Denver University, Frank began his career in the Publicity Department at the Walt Disney Studio.
-He took night courses in journalism and public relations at UCLA and went on to become Public Relations Manager of WED (Walt E. Disney) Enterprises, Walt's "Imagineering" firm for the planning and development of Disneyland, Walt Disney World, and the proposed Mineral King resort in the California Sierra.
+Frank began his professional career in the Publicity Department at the Walt Disney Studio.
+He took night courses in journalism and public relations at UCLA and went on to become Public Relations Manager of WED (Walt E. Disney) Enterprises, now the Disney Imaginariness firm, for the planning and development of Disneyland, Walt Disney World, and the proposed Mineral King year-round resort in the California Sierra.
 As Walt's representative, he spoke to organizations and interest groups throughout California and conducted favorable relations with members of the news media world-wide.
 He was being considered for Mineral King's marketing director.
 However, radical environmentalists succeeded in stopping the project through the courts.

-The theatrical motion picture, "The Giant of Thunder Mountain," was based on the title, characters and (loosely) on the story created by Frank Allnutt.
-It stars Cloris Leachman, Richard Keil as the giant, and Marianne Rogers (then the wife of country singer Kenny Rogers).
+The motion picture, "The Giant of Thunder Mountain," was based on the title, characters and treatment created by Frank.
+The picture featured Cloris Leachman, Richard Kiel (of James Bond fame), and Marianne Rogers (then the wife of country singer Kenny Rogers).
 Frank left the project over Kiel's changes to the story.
 The film grossed a measly $127,000.

-Frank has provided public relations and mass communications services to Christian organizations throughout his career.
-His biography has been published in numerous publications in the United States and other countries, including biographical reference books, such as The International Who's Who of Intellectuals, Personalities of the Americas, The International Book of Honor, and a score of others.
+He has provided public relations and mass communications services to Christian organizations throughout his career.
+His biography has been published in numerous publications in the United States and other countries, including several biographical reference books, among them The International Who's Who of Intellectuals, Personalities of the Americas, The International Book of Honor, and a score of others.

-Frank and his brother Dan share their home on an historic working cattle and hay ranch in the central Rocky Mountains near Salida, Colorado.
-He enjoys having family living nearby.
-Though "retired" since 2003, he continues Bible studies, writing, and art.
+Now retired, Frank and his brother Dan live near his daughter's family on an historic working cattle and hay ranch in the central Rocky Mountains near Salida, Colorado.